klapaukh/assignments/readme.md

 #Assignment Attempt Explorer

-This tool seeks to help people look at what assignment non-submission may say about a students subsequent likelihood of passing a course.
+This tool seeks to help people look at what a student's attempt at their assignments may say about that student's subsequent likelihood of passing or getting a specific grade in a course.
 If you use this system in research please cite it.

 ## Invocation